Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - Virginia Tech has played 11 games, with four wins against the spread.

-- Virginia Tech's games this season have hit the over on four of 11 set point totals (36.4%).
+- Virginia Tech's games this season have gone over the total in four out of 11 opportunities (36.4%).

-- This year the Hokies have 11 turnovers, two fewer than the Cavaliers have takeaways (13).
+- The Hokies have turned the ball over 11 times, two fewer times than the Cavaliers have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.